 Deferred Inflows of Resources - Represent an acquisition of net position that applies to a future period and will not be recognized as revenue until then.
-The Authority's deferred inflow of resources represents amounts remaining to be recognized as a reduction of OPEB expense as a result of changes to the net OPEB liability for the difference between expected and actual experience.
+The Authority's deferred inflows of resources represents amounts remaining to be recognized as a reduction of OPEB expense as a result of changes to the net OPEB liability for the difference between expected and actual experience.
 This amount is required to be recognized in the computation of OPEB expense using a systematic and rational method over a closed period equal to the remaining service lives of all employees that are provided benefits through the plan.
-The Authority's deferred inflows of resources also includes the changes in assumptions and change in proportionate share of the net OPEB liability.
+The Authority's deferred inflows of resources also includes the net difference between projected and actual earnings on plan investments, changes in assumptions and change in proportionate share of the net OPEB liability.
 Changes in deferred inflows of resources are amortized over the remaining service life of all plan participants.